konstboev/Homework/README.md

-Front-End Pro
+# Front-end Pro courses, IT school "hillel".
-# Homework in the course
+Homework in the courses